Edith Wharton: Early life

-Edith Newbold Jones was born on January 24, 1862, to George Frederic Jones and Lucretia Stevens Rhinelander, at their brownstone at 14 West Twenty-third Street in New York City.
+Edith Newbold Jones was born on January 24, 1862, to George Frederic Jones and Lucretia Stevens Rhinelander, at their brownstone at 14 West 23rd Street in Manhattan, New York City.
 To her friends and family, she was known as "Pussy Jones".
 She had two elder brothers, Frederic Rhinelander and Henry Edward.
 Frederic married Mary Cadwalader Rawle; their daughter was landscape architect Beatrix Farrand.
 Edith was baptized April 20, 1862, Easter Sunday, at Grace Church.

 Wharton's paternal family, the Joneses, were a very wealthy and socially prominent family, having made their money in real estate.
 The saying "keeping up with the Joneses" is said to refer to her father's family.
 She was related to the Rensselaers, the most prestigious of the old patroon families, who had received land grants from the former Dutch government of New York and New Jersey.
 Her father's first cousin was Caroline Schermerhorn Astor.
 Fort Stevens, in New York, was named for Wharton's maternal great-grandfather, Ebenezer Stevens, a Revolutionary War hero and general.

 Wharton was born during the Civil War.
 However, in describing her family life, Wharton does not mention the war, except that their travels to Europe after the war were due to the depreciation of American currency.
 From 1866 to 1872, the Jones family visited France, Italy, Germany, and Spain.
 During her travels, the young Edith became fluent in French, German, and Italian.
 At the age of nine, she suffered from typhoid fever, which nearly killed her, while the family was at a spa in the Black Forest.
 After the family returned to the United States in 1872, they spent their winters in New York City and their summers in Newport, Rhode Island.
 While in Europe, she was educated by tutors and governesses.
 She rejected the standards of fashion and etiquette that were expected of young girls at the time, which were intended to allow women to marry well and to be put on display at balls and parties.
 She considered these fashions superficial and oppressive.
 Edith wanted more education than she received, so she read from her father's library and from the libraries of her father's friends.
-Her mother forbade her to read novels until she was married, and Edith obeyed this command.
+Her mother forbade her to read "novels" until she was married, and Edith obeyed this command.